commschamp/CommsDSL-Specification/intro/protocol_versioning.md

 was introduced in version 3, but deprecated and removed in version 4.

-All these version numbers in the schema definition allow generation of proper version checks and correct code for protocols that communication their version in their [framing](../frames/frames.md) or selected messages.
-Please refer to [Protocol Versioning](../versioning/versioning.md) chapter for more details on the subject.
+All these version numbers in the schema definition allow generation of proper version checks and correct code for protocols that communicate their version in their [framing](../frames/frames.md) or selected messages.
+Please refer to [Protocol Versioning Summary](../versioning/versioning.md) chapter for more details on the subject.

 For all other protocols that don't report their version and/or don't care about